vadash/1000hz/README.md

 # Intro
-Tested on Windows 10 x64 17134.48 build.
+Tested on Windows 10 x64 17763.195 build.
 Doesnt require test mode.
+My cheap oklick 125M works fine @ 1000hz but not regular one A4tech X-710bk ;) Capped at 500hz, fine by me

 # Why
 Old mouse with no native 1000hz support within official drivers